pawel-paluch/currency-converter-react/README.md

 ## Description

 This application is a **simple and efficient currency converter** that converts Polish Zloty (PLN) into a variety of other currencies.
-Designed with a user-friendly interface, it provides up-to-date conversions based on stored data, making it easy to track currency values in real-time.
+Designed with a user-friendly interface, it provides up-to-date conversions based on **real-time data from CurrencyAPI**, making it easy to track currency values accurately.

+### **Recent Updates:**
+- Implemented a custom React Hook `useRatesData` to fetch live currency rates from **CurrencyAPI**.
+- Refactored the `Form` component to dynamically display available currencies and handle the loading, success, and error states.
+- Removed hardcoded currency data and replaced it with real-time rates fetched from an external API.

 ### Technologies Used